oktadev/okta-blog/_source/_posts/2022-07-11-kubernetes-jhipster-aws.md

 ## Configure OAuth Security with Okta

-Before you start, you’ll need a free Okta developer account.
+Before you start, you'll need a free Okta developer account.
 Install the [Okta CLI](https://cli.okta.com).
 Run `okta register` to sign up for a new account.
 If you already have an account, run `okta login`.

 Then, from the root project directory, open a Bash shell and run `okta apps create jhipster`.